I started to wonder if I’d ever be able to say this, but I am: The cabinet project is done.

 We’re eventually planning to replace the old countertops and backsplash, but we’ve got to save up some money before we take that on.
 And in the meantime, I think the new cabinets make the countertops and backsplash look a little better.

-A lot of you have wondered about the method I used, and you’ll be happy to know I’ve got a step-by-step post in the works(in case any of you are crazy enough to take on a project like this!), so stay tuned.
+A lot of you have wondered about the method I used, and you’ll be happy to know I’ve got a step-by-step tutorial posted.